1. Home: Explore careers

 Other Routes

-If you do not have a degree, you could apply for the NHS Practitioner Training Programme.
+If you do not have a degree, you could apply for the NHS Practitioner Training Programme (PTP).

-During the 3-year programme, you'll be employed and study an accredited degree in healthcare science (clinical engineering) at university.
+During the 3-year programme, you'll be employed in the NHS and study for an accredited university degree in healthcare science (clinical engineering).

 • 5 GCSE grades 9 to 4 (A* to C) including English language, maths and a science subject

-• at least 2 A levels, including maths or a science
+• a minimum of 2 A levels, including maths or a science

 More Information